vpavlenko/study-music/research/nns.md

 Should we infer tonic at the tokenization stage and transpose everything to C?
 Not doing that would be disastrous and akin to feeding an English-language transformer equal parts of standard English, its rot13 version and all other alphabet rotations.
 Another analogy: imagine a world in which we notate vowels differently depending on absolute pitch with which they were pronounced by an author of every text.

+In contrast, not everything from MIDI should be preserved with great care.
+As in a natural language, we don't notate intonation in writing.
+So, note onsets as conveying rhythm are very important, but note durations/offsets - less so and can probably be omitted at all (?).
+Same with onsets are shifted a notch to compensate for MIDI attack of a particular instrument (which font rendering is likely not the one that the file author optimized for).

 ## Single-modal

 Transformers are [widely fed](https://github.com/affige/genmusic_demo_list) on corpora of MIDI.
 And maybe they learn/extract all theoretical concepts along the way: keys, chords, voicings, voice-leading rules, formal structures, composers/genres.
 This information can't be extracted directly from the music generation setting, as transformers per se simply generate the next MIDI symbol.
 The corpus itself doesn't have any annotation on structures that we're interested in.